Unveiling CSRD – its ripple effect on transport and logistics

 CSRD focus areas: What needs to be reported?

 Given the extensive list of reporting requirements for the three focus areas Environmental, Social, and Governance (ESG), companies need to start preparing now.
-The table below provides an overview of the subareas that each focus area entails.
+Figure 2 below provides an overview of the subareas that each focus area entails.

-The CSRD includes general disclosure requirements and specific ones.
-General disclosure requirements cover general sustainability principles, strategy, governance and materiality assessment.
+CSRD includes both general and specific disclosure requirements.
+General disclosure requirements cover sustainability principles, strategy, governance and materiality assessment.
 While the general disclosure requirements are obligatory for every CSRD-concerned company, ESG and the respective subsections are only mandatory for specific companies, if indicated as a result of the materiality assessment.

 The three focus areas Environmental, Social, and Governance (ESG)